top of page

 Our Approach

-The Life Enrichment Project creates a weekly schedule of activities to address these 6 key holistic wellness components, promoting the best quality of life (see below).
+The Life Enrichment Project creates a weekly schedule of activities to address the key holistic wellness components, promoting the best quality of life (see below).

 Physical